By Joanne Jeffries. Last Updated September 23rd 2021. Welcome to this guide covering Fuerteventura airport accident claims.

 If you have been injured at Fuerteventura Airport and you’d like to make a claim, get in touch with a member of our team.
 Our friendly advisors are more than happy to speak with you about your potential claim in greater length and provide more information.

 If you wish to speak with our advisors, the number to call is 0800 073 8801.
 An advisor from our team can provide free legal advice of no obligation, and they are available 24 hours a day, 7 days a week.
-Alternatively, you could inquire online throughout our online form.
+Alternatively, you could inquire online through our online form.

-We sincerely hope that this online guide has been useful in outlining the claims process in relation to Spain, as it can be extremely a confusing and daunting experience.
+We sincerely hope that this online guide has been useful in outlining the claims process in relation to Spain, as it can be an extremely confusing and daunting experience.
 In connection to the information that has been provided within this guide, we have linked to some additional materials we believe could be of use.

 Wrongful Death – How to make a claim.